-When we counted down the Top Overseas Stars of the 1930s we placed Lithuanian heavyweight Karl Pojello at number two, second only to Jack Sherry.
+When Wrestling Heriatge counted down the Top Overseas Stars of the 1930s we placed Lithuanian heavyweight Karl Pojello at number two, second only to Jack Sherry.

 Pojello was, by all accounts, a class act, a man with a huge repertoire of holds who could move swiftly around the ring.
-His skill had been learnt as an amateur in St Petersburg, he had moved there from Lithuania when he was thirteen.
-In 1912 he was Russian Greco Roman champion and was a successful international wrestler by the age of twenty.
+His skill had been learnt as an amateur in St Petersburg after he had moved there from Lithuania.He was Russian Greco Roman champion and was a successful international wrestler by the age of twenty.
 Shortly afterwards he was conscripted to the engineers division of the Russian Army as the Great War took hold across Europe.
 After the war he continued to wrestle as an amateur and seems to have turned professional in 1920, or thereabouts.
 Wrestling took Karl to Siberia, Manchuria, Indo China and Japan.
 In 1923 he set sail from Japan for America, settling in Chicago and taking American citizenship.
 By January 1924 Pojello was wrestling in Chicago and travelled extensively across America during the 1920s,also serving for eighteen months as an athletic instructor in the U.S. Army.
-In February, 1928, that he defeated John Meyers to win the world light heavyweight championship.
+In February, 1928, he defeated John Meyers to win the world light heavyweight championship.

 Damning praise from the New York Sun in February, 1935, "Where Pojello is at fault is in lack of color, meaning he is no actor.
 He doesn't even sound good.
 He goes altogether too seriously about his job.
 His face does not register pain and the gamut of emotions dramatically, nor does he inject the correct sound effects.
 Worse still, he is too good in mat technic."